deelykos/alx-system_engineering-devops/0x02-shell_redirections/README.md

 0-Write a script that prints Hello World followed by a new line to the standard output 2-To display content of a named file
 3-Display content of two named files
+4-Display the last 10 lines of a named file